UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 ## Minting Auctions & Marketplace Updates

-**Trevor:** We can jump in a little bit into the Minting Auctions and Marketplace Updates.
+**Ryan:** We can jump in a little bit into the Minting Auctions and Marketplace Updates.
 As I mentioned, we're architecting the user incentives models, and again, that's going to be with strong feedback from the community.
 We're going to need you guys not to guide us but more feed on how important you all believe this incentivization is and how much we want to allocate towards that kind of stuff.
 Another thing we've been very focused on is improving the APIs for use with aggregators.
 We believe this is very important to get our listings prioritized across the aggregator markets and compete in this new dimension.
 That other marketplaces have not yet really started competing over.
 So we hope to be kind of a leader on that front.
 And as kind of mentioned before, we're working on some final little updates in the Auctions Contracts.
 So those are hopefully going to be coming out in the next 2 weeks.

 And the marketplace is on track for around 4 to 5 weeks out.

 ## Yield Farming

-**Trevor:** As Mark likes to usually tell you guys about the Yield Farming opportunities, I pulled out a couple that we have.
+**Ryan:** As Mark likes to usually tell you guys about the Yield Farming opportunities, I pulled out a couple that we have.

 1. The first one and the one that we're really excited to share is the DAO governance.
 When you stake in the DAO and receive your XYZ, you earn some rewards for participating in the governance process.
 So that's always a lot of fun.
 Additionally, you can single-sided stake your XYZ for League DAO for about 3 more weeks, and the Enter DAO has ended.
 2. There's an ASTO pool coming soon, but I don't have the start date for that pool.
 So if anyone is interested in that, you can tag Mark for more information there.